carlosvega/PoS-DE/README.md

 [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-sa/4.0/)

-**License CC BY-SA 4.0 license**
+**Licensed under CC BY-NC-SA 4.0**

-The book is released under a creative commons [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
-This means that this book can be reused, remixed, retained, revised and redistributed (including commercially) as long as appropriate credit is given to the authors.
-If you remix, or modify the original version of this open textbook, you must redistribute all versions of this open textbook under the same license - CC BY-SA 4.0.
+The book is released under a creative commons [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+This means that you are free to:

+- **Share**: copy and redistribute the material in any medium or format.
+- **Adapt**: remix, transform, and build upon the material.

+Under the following terms:

+- **Attribution**: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+- **Non-Commercial**: You may not use the material for commercial purposes.
+- **Share-A-like**: If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.